 2. Define your blog's purpose + your ideal reader.

 Yessss you guys, THIS IS SO IMPORTANT!!!
 (Actually, all of these tips are important so just DO THEM ALL!!!)
 Yes I'm bossy.
 And Passionate.
 But that's because I've done these things and have seen massive growth in my readership!
 So.
-You should check out this post on how to define your blog's purpose, and this post on how to figure out and attract your ideal reader.
+You should check out this free workshop that I created just for you because it comes with a juicy workbook to help you with this very thing!

 3. Create an editorial calendar.